Sikkim Tourism Map: Find top attractions and travel routes in Sikkim

 • Numerous monasteries dot the region, serving as key spiritual and cultural landmarks.

-Both religions co-exist harmoniously, contributing to Sikkim’s rich cultural tapestry.
+Both religions co exist harmoniously, contributing to Sikkim’s rich cultural tapestry.

 Conclusion